learn-co-curriculum/dsc-matrix-factorization-als/README.md

 If we assume either the user-factors or item-factors was fixed, this should be just like a regularised least square problem.
 Let's look at these least square equations written out mathematically.

-First lets assume first the item vectors are fixed, we first solve for the user vectors:
+First let's assume first the item vectors are fixed, we first solve for the user vectors:

 ### __$$p_u=(\sum_{r_{u,i}\in r_{u*}}{q_iq_i^T + \lambda I_k})^{-1}\sum_{r_{u,i}\in r_{u*}}{r_{ui}{q_{i}}}$$__